 Haiyi Zhu is an assistant professor in the computer science department at the University of Minnesota, Twin Cities.
-She received her PhD degree from Human Computer Interaction Institute at CMU in 2015.
-She also received a master degree in human computer interaction from CMU in 2012 and received a BA in computer science at Tsinghua University in 2009.
+She received her PhD degree from the Human Computer Interaction Institute at Carnegie Mellon University in 2015.
+She also received a master degree in human computer interaction from Carnegie Mellon University in 2012 and received a BA in computer science at Tsinghua University in 2009.

-Her research combines social science theory, quantitative methods, and computational techniques (machine learning and statistics) to understand the principles underlying large-scale online social systems such as Wikipedia and Facebook.
+Her research integrates social science theories, quantitative and qualitative empirical methods, research-through-design approaches, and field evaluation methods to understand and build socio-technical systems used by real people.
 Download her CV here.
 Go to her Publication list.

 2014.02 – Winner of Facebook Fellowship 2014-2015!

 2013.10 – Win the Human Factors Prize 2013 (a $10K prize)!
-The prize recognizes excellence in HF/E research through an annual competition in which authors are invited to submit papers on a specific topic for that year.
+The Human Factors Prize recognizes excellence in HF/E research through an annual competition in which authors are invited to submit papers on a specific topic for that year.
 The topic of 2013 is social media.

 2013.04 – Receive best paper honorable mention award from CHI 2013.
 Paper title: Effects of Peer Feedback on Contribution: A Field Experiment in Wikipedia.[download pdf]